fourpartswater/graph-mapping/README.md

 # Hierarchical Graph Clustering and Visualization Pipeline
-`xdata-graph` provides a pipeline to cluster and visualize graph data using a hierarchical clustering algorithm based on the Louvain clustering algorithm [Blondel, Guillaume, and Lambiotte, at at].
+`graph-mapping` provides a pipeline to cluster and visualize graph data using a hierarchical clustering algorithm based on the Louvain clustering algorithm [Blondel, Guillaume, and Lambiotte, at at].
 Given the edge data representing a graph, the pipeline will cluster the graph into hierarchical communities and will then lay them out for display purposes.

-the xdata-graph pipeline has 8 tasks that can used as needed to process the graph data.
+the graph-mapping pipeline has 8 tasks that can used as needed to process the graph data.
 They are:

   - Convert
   - Cluster